ryanjdillon/etv/README.rst

 Install
 -------
-It is best to use a Python virtual environment when running Etv, particularly for running the correct version of Django.
-A good place for this could be where you put your processed JSON data:
+It is best to use a Python virtual environment when running Etv, particularly for ensuring the correct version of Django.
+A good place you virtual environment could be where the directory where you put your processed JSON data:

 .. code:: bash